 Many have asked about short term volunteering of two to three weeks in our program.
 Short term volunteers create extra work for our staff on the ground, many of which are already overworked.
 I have worked out a compromise with our staff in Kenya.
 We will try to accommodate short term volunteers but ask that in addition to the weekly room and board cost of approximately $75 per week, that individuals who are only able to volunteer for two to three weeks make a $500 per week fully tax-deductible donation to HopeCores’s medical program.
 This will be a great help to the program and will help to pay for the salaries of our staff on the ground.

 Global Health CME Field Seminar in Kenya and Chogoria Village Visit

-For the last ten years, I have taught a two week field seminar on global health and travel medicine in Kenya.
+For the last ten years, Dr. Rasori has taught a two week field seminar on global health and travel medicine in Kenya.
 The courses are offered in the first two weeks of February and the last two weeks of July each year.
 The next seminar will be in the first two weeks of February, 2012.
 The field seminars combine a 12 hour fully accredited, Category 1 CME course with a deluxe game viewing safari which visits four of Kenya’s most famous game parks including the Masai Mara Game Reserve which is the northern part of the Serengeti Ecosystem.
 The Mara was recently voted one of the seven biological wonders of the world and was the only game reserve to make that list.
 At the end of the field seminar, we spend 3 days at our medical project in Chogoria, Kenya.
 Over the years this seminar has introduced many to our program and has raised a significant amount of money for our project.
-I will try and e-mail you the complete itinerary and course description for 2012 by next week.

 To apply, please e-mail a one page, cover letter stating the reason for your interest in our program, your medical background, the length of time for which you would like to volunteer and a CV to Phil Rasori, MD at firstname.lastname@example.org.